 The following table includes selected quarterly financial information of the Company and is derived from unaudited interim consolidated financial statements prepared by management and the Company's audited consolidated financial statements for the periods reported.
-The Company's consolidated financial statements are prepared in accordance with IFRS.
 All amounts are reported in 000's of US dollars.